Illinois LGBTQIA+ Resource Hub

 -

 Discrimination happens when someone is treated differently because of who they are.
-This can look like being harassed, misgendered, or dead-named, being denied access to services, facilities, or goods, receiving worse service or treatment than others, or facing other negative action that stems from bias in healthcare, the workplace, or school.
+This can look like being harassed or misgendered, being denied access to services, facilities, or goods, receiving worse service or treatment than others, or facing other negative action that stems from bias in healthcare, the workplace, or school.
 The Illinois Human Rights Act (IHRA) protects individuals from discrimination based on sexual orientation and gender identity, that includes protections for transgender, nonbinary, and gender diverse persons.

 -